dd86k/WinYourDesktop/README.md

 ## Visual Studio

 - Why does FormHandler shows up with a form icon?
-  - `FormHandler` is a partial class of `FormMain`, which is a form.
+  - `FormHandler` is a partial class of `FormMain`, which is a form, thus VS thinks that it's UI code.

 ## Source code

+Nothing here yet.

 # Notes

-I am using these packages:
-- Costura.Fody.1.3.5.0
-- SharpShell
+Nothing here yet.

 I'm looking forward to finish this!